 - Cerro Torre hike.
 18 km | 6 hours | 480 m elevation gain.

-Hike to Laguna de los Tres from El Chalten
+Hike to Laguna de los Tres from El Chalten: my experience

 My travel buddy Pawel and I arrived in Patagonia in October when the spring began to blossom.
 The weather, however, was not exactly ideal for hiking.